19hours/sg-statutes/Acts/Building Control Act.md

 (i) a certificate by an accredited checker stating that he has checked the plans relating to those building works and that, to the best of his knowledge and belief, the plans so checked do not show any inadequacy in the key structural elements of the building to be erected or affected by those building works; and

-(ii) where the building works comprise wholly or partly of any underground building works, another certificate by a specialist accredited checker (who may or may not be the same accredited checker referred to in sub-paragraph (i)) stating that the specialist accredited checker has checked the geotechnical aspects of those underground building works and that, to the best of his knowledge and belief, there is no inadequacy in the geotechnical aspects relating to those underground building works;
+(ii) where the building works comprise wholly or partly of any geotechnical building works, another certificate by a specialist accredited checker (who may or may not be the same accredited checker referred to in sub-paragraph (i)) stating that the specialist accredited checker has checked the geotechnical aspects of those geotechnical building works and that, to the best of his knowledge and belief, there is no inadequacy in the geotechnical aspects relating to those geotechnical building works;

+[Act 22 of 2012 wef 01/12/2012]

 (e) the certificate (in the form prescribed) signed by the qualified person appointed to prepare the plans of those building works, certifying that he prepared those plans; and